 The Holy Eucharist is the principal act of Christian worship, instituted at the Last Supper when Jesus commanded his disciples to “do this” in remembrance of him.
 Christ’s presence is truly known in the Holy Sacrament and his presence is also truly known in the gathered eucharistic community.
 The Eucharist, or “Thanksgiving”, is the central Christian remembrance of Christ’s life, death and resurrection.
 All baptized Christians are invited to partake.

 In the course of their Christian development, those baptized at an early age are expected, when they are ready, to make a mature public affirmation of their faith and to receive the laying on of hands by the bishop.
 Those baptized as adults(unless baptized with the laying on of hands by a bishop) are also expected to make a public affirmation of their faith in the presence of a bishop and to receive the laying on of hands.
-For more information about confirmation, please contact Fr.
-Eric.
+For more information about confirmation, please contact Reverend Helen.

 [excerpts taken from The Book of Common Prayer]